In the past two months, 300 dead puffins have washed up on St. Paul Island, alarming residents who had only seen six carcasses over the last decade.

 To answer those questions, the ECO office enlisted help from the Coastal Observation and Seabird Survey Team (COASST), based at the University of Washington.
 It's a citizen science program that has 800 volunteers collecting data on seabirds from northern California to Kotzebue and Cape Lisburne.

 Julia Parrish is executive director of the program.
-She said all that local data helps piece together the big picture unfolding across the north Pacific Ocean, as well as the Bering and Chukchi Seas.
+She said all of that local data helps piece together the big picture unfolding across the north Pacific Ocean, as well as the Bering and Chukchi Seas.

 "Suddenly, it's like the grocery store is full of new things — and less good things — to eat," said Parrish.